ericoporto/ags-manual-wiki/acintro2.md

 resolution (that we set earlier on the General Settings pane); if it's bigger than the game resolution then it'll become a scrolling room.

-Draw the image in your favourite paint package, and once done, save it as a BMP or PNG file.
+Draw the image in your favorite paint package, and once done, save it as a BMP or PNG file.
 Then, return to the AGS Editor, and press the "Change" button.
 Find the file you just created, and click Open.